 The Prince of Wales has been committed to a sustainable future for decades.
 With various projects and initiatives, Prince Charles supports areas such as finance and the food industry to act responsibly

-Economic and social development works best when in harmony with the world nature stands.
+Economic and social development works best when in harmony with the world Nature stands.
 Prince Charles, always known for his affinity and connection to nature, is particularly committed to the preservation of nature as part of his commitment to sustainability Resources on.
-For example for forests, water, biodiversity and that Air-Conditioning.
+For example for forests, water, biodiversity and that Climate & Environment.

 In addition to tackling environmental challenges, Prince Charles also promotes a more sustainable approach to planning and designing homes and communities.
 With his plea for sustainability, he is a true pioneer in a country where "green politics" does not play a big role.

 Related topics: Transform to Net Zero: How to make the economy climate neutral by 2050

 Initiatives and projects of the Prince of Wales